Tag Archives: chronic illness

 Advertisements

-4. I wish I knew that there was more to fibromyalgia then just chronic pain!
+4. I wish I knew that there was more to fibromyalgia than just chronic pain!
 When we see the list of possible symptoms that can occur along side fibromyalgia, we often think it isn’t possible.
 Reality is it is possible!
 As the months pass, I often find myself dealing with a new symptom.

 Advertisements